-- And more often that not, they weren’t even that Amazing VP you think they were back then.
+- And more often than not, they weren’t even that Amazing VP you think they were back then.
 Being part of a Hot Startup made them seem like a magician.

 Lighting does strike twice in great VPs — but even when it does, it doesn’t strike the same way.

 None of us can go back in time.
-If you hire that great, “Hot VP” today, that did it all, remember you are hiring her as she is today.
+If you hire that great, “Hot VP” today that did it all, remember you are hiring them as they are today.

 It rarely works out.